willie-yao/cluster-api-provider-azure/docs/book/src/topics/clusterclass.md

 **Feature gate:** `MachinePool=true`

 Deploying an AKS cluster with ClusterClass is similar to deploying a self-managed cluster.
-Instead of using the AzureClusterTemplate, you must use both an AzureManagedClusterTemplate and AzureManagedControlPlaneTemplate.
+However, both an AzureManagedClusterTemplate and AzureManagedControlPlaneTemplate must be used instead of the AzureClusterTemplate.
 Due to the nature of managed Kubernetes and the control plane implementation, the infrastructure provider (and therefore the AzureManagedClusterTemplate) for AKS cluster is basically a no-op.
 The AzureManagedControlPlaneTemplate is used to define the AKS cluster configuration, such as the Kubernetes version and the number of nodes.
 Finally, the AzureManagedMachinePoolTemplate defines the worker nodes (agentpools) for the AKS cluster.

 The following example shows a basic AzureManagedClusterTemplate, AzureManagedControlPlaneTemplate, and AzureManagedMachinePoolTemplate resource: